🎉Grand Opening: June 2026

 Prevention and Oral Health Advice

-• Brush twice daily with a fluoride toothpaste for at least two minutes each time, using a soft-bristled toothbrush.
+• Brush twice daily with a fluoride toothpaste for at least two minutes each time

-• Clean between your teeth daily using floss, interdental brushes, or a water flosser to remove plaque from areas your toothbrush cannot reach.
+• Clean between your teeth daily using interdental brushes or floss to remove plaque from areas your toothbrush cannot reach

-• Limit sugary foods and drinks, particularly between meals, to help reduce the risk of tooth decay.
+• Limit sugary foods and acidic drinks, particularly between meals, as these contribute to enamel erosion and decay

-• Replace your toothbrush every three months, or sooner if the bristles become frayed.
+• Replace your toothbrush every three months, or sooner if the bristles become worn

 Key Points to Remember

-• Both NHS and private dentists are regulated by the General Dental Council (GDC) and trained to the same professional standards.
+• Both NHS and private dentists are qualified, registered professionals regulated by the General Dental Council.

-• NHS dentistry offers subsidised treatment within a banded pricing structure, focusing on clinically necessary care.
+• NHS dental care offers subsidised treatment within a banded pricing structure, focusing on clinically necessary procedures.

-• Private dentistry typically provides a broader range of treatment options, materials, and greater appointment flexibility.
+• Private dental care typically provides a wider range of treatments, materials, and appointment flexibility at a higher cost.

-• The best option depends on your individual dental needs, treatment preferences, and budget.
+• The most suitable option depends on your individual needs, preferences, budget, and oral health status.

-• Regular dental check-ups are essential regardless of which pathway you choose, as many dental conditions develop without obvious symptoms.
+• Regular dental check-ups and good oral hygiene habits are essential regardless of which type of dental care you choose.

-• A professional dental assessment is always recommended before making decisions about your dental care pathway.
+• Professional assessment is always recommended before making decisions about dental treatment.

 Frequently Asked Questions